 Welcome to the Oxford Lyme Disease Conference

-Registration for this meeting has been provisionally suspended due to the COVID-19 outbreak.
-If you are interested in attending this meeting, please join our emailing list.
+This meeting was cancelled due to the COVID-19 outbreak.
+If you are interested in attending this meeting in 2021, please join our emailing list.
 We will let you know as soon as the registration is open.

 However, abstract submission is still open.
 You can submit your abstract without registration.

 With our changing climate, tick-borne diseases, including Lyme disease (caused by a spirochete bacterium, Borrelia), are no longer restricted to certain geographical areas, but are found in a wide range of habitats, and are becoming more prevalent.
 In fact, Lyme disease is one of the fastest growing infectious diseases in Western Europe and the USA.
 In the UK, the NHS estimates around 3000 cases diagnosed annually (probably under estimated by a third) with the highest number of cases being recorded in 2019.
 The number of Lyme disease cases reported in the USA are around half a million per year (costing ~$5 billion to the economy), and in Western Europe around 250,000 per year.
 These numbers are likely to be considerable underestimates due to varying diagnosis criteria, and also as they are based on centralised reporting.
 For example, in the USA, it is estimated that only 1 in 10 cases of Lyme disease are reported.